lemlac/mulem/docs/reference.md

         print("{$}")   -- Print the final results.
 ```

-To pipeline into a variable, use `=>` after an expression.
+To set a variable in the middle of a pipeline expression, use `=>` or its variants after an expression.
 The order of assignment is reversed — varible name goes on the right.

 ```
 |> fetchA()